Gymnetron antirrhini (Paykull)

 1) during the winter it spends its time as an adult in leaf litter or in toadflax (yellow mainly, or Dalmatian) seed capsules.

-2) Adults emerge in May - June.
+2) Adults emerge in spring, typically May - June.

 4) Larval stage lasts from 3 to 5 weeks in the seed capsules.
 Larvae feed on "inactivated," abnormal seeds.

 6) After several weeks, adults eclose (emerge) and may feed on toadflax shoots for a short period of time before entering diapause (going dormant for the winter).
-By this time the year-old adults have layed their eggs and are mostly dead.
+By this time the year-old adults have laid their eggs and are mostly dead.

 Damage to Host stage- Larval seed feeding and somewhat adult feeding on young shoots and flowers.